 There are many different types of medical malpractice, but the majority of claims can be categorized as:

-One of the most common forms of medical malpractice and a leading cause of death, a prescription medication error comes in many forms.
-The most common is the failure of a hospital to administer the proper medication and dosage in the allowable timeframe.
-Prescription errors also occur when there is incorrect dosing, failure to recognize drug interactions, premature discontinuation of prescription medication treatment, and failure to obtain patient’s medical history – including drug allergies.
+- Prescription Medication Errors: One of the most common forms of medical malpractice is prescription medication errors.
+The most frequent is the failure of a hospital to administer the proper medication and dosage in the allowable timeframe.
+Prescription errors also occur when there is incorrect dosing, failure to recognize drug interactions, and premature discontinuation of treatment.
+Additionally, failure to obtain patient’s known drug allergies constitutes negligence.

-When errors occur during surgery as the result of negligence or improper preparation, patients can pay a high price in the form of serious and permanent injuries or even death.
+- Surgical Mistakes: When errors occur during surgery, patients can pay a high price.
+Surgical mistakes can cause serious and permanent injuries or even death.

-If you or someone you know has been a victim of medical malpractice in Philadelphia, contact the experienced Pennsylvania personal injury law firm of Lopez McHugh as soon as possible for a free and confidential consultation.
-Time limitations apply to your potential medical malpractice lawsuits, so do not delay in contacting our Philadelphia malpractice attorneys for help.
+If you or someone you know has been a victim of medical malpractice in Philadelphia, contact the experienced personal injury law firm of Lopez McHugh as soon as possible for a free and confidential consultation.
+Time limitations apply to your potential medical malpractice lawsuits, so call us today.